UniversalDataTool/udt-format/interfaces/image_segmentation.md

 If `multipleRegions` is `true`, then regions in the input and output are expressed as arrays.

+Regions can also have a `color` property which takes a CSS web color.

 ### Region Acceptance Criteria

 The correct region is known as the target region (`T`).
 A region submitted by a worker is the candidate region (`C`).